aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 {{% alert color="primary" %}}

 To apply the same formatting options to cells, create a new formatting style object.
-A formatting style object is a combination of formatting characteristics, such as font, font size, indentation, number, border, patterns etc., named and stored as a set.
-When applied, all of the formatting in that style are applied.
+A formatting style object is a combination of formatting characteristics, such as font, font size, indentation, number, border, patterns, etc., named and stored as a set.
+When applied, all of the formatting in that style **is** applied.

-You can also use an existing style, save it with the workbook and use it to format information with the same attributes.
+You can also use an existing style, save it with the workbook, and use it to format information with the same attributes.

 When cells aren't explicitly formatted, the **Normal** style (the workbook's default style) is applied.
-Microsoft Excel predefines several styles in addition to the Normal style including Comma, Currency, and Percent.
+Microsoft Excel predefines several styles in addition to the Normal style, including Comma, Currency, and Percent.

 Aspose.Cells allows modifying any of these styles or any other style that you define with your desired attributes.